READ THE RULES!

-We have a great vendor area with lot of toys and affordable shopping!
+We have a great vendor area with many toys and affordable shopping!
 Bring credit cards and money!
 If you see something you like and are unable to purchase it immediately, be sure to ask the vendor how many they have in stock.
-And if there’s only one, you should consider buying it now!
+And if there’s only one, you should consider buying it then!
 If you decide to come back later to get it, it may not be there.

 Especially if you’re new to the lifestyle, it’s important to know that you do not have to play at kink events (TES Fest or any other event).
-Everything that happens is to be consensual at the parties and anywhere else!
-You are free to just watch, and you are free to play if you want to.
+Everything that happens must be consensual (everywhere and anywhere)!
+If you are not playing, you are free to watch from a distance.
 If someone asks you to play and you’re not quite ready, just say something like, “No, thanks, I’m new to the scene and I’m just watching and learning.”
 If you are interested, don’t be afraid to ask for references, and be sure to negotiate the limits of the play session.
-(If you don’t know how to do that, ask one of the event volunteers, they’ll be able to find someone to help!)

 Be respectful, courteous, and tolerant of others.
 Vanilla manners are never out of place.
-If you’re new to the lifestyle, watch a lot and try to pick up on the dynamics of relationships or protocols.
+If you’re new to the lifestyle, watch and try to pick up on the etiquette of the kink scene, as well as dynamics of relationships or protocols.

-If you don’t know how to address someone, and you make a mistake or find yourself in an uncomfortable situation, tell the other person that you’re new to the scene.
-They will very likely understand and explain things to you.
+If you don’t know how to address someone, ASK!
+If you make a mistake or find yourself in an uncomfortable situation, apologize once and tell the other person that you’re new to the scene.
+They will very likely understand.
 We were all new at one time, and we remember what it was like.
 Don’t assume people’s pronouns based on appearance or presentation.
 It’s always O.K. to ask what someone’s pronouns are.
 Don’t assume a person has particular genitalia based on their looks.
 Make everyone feel included by educating yourself and using appropriate words.

 Come with a very open mind